Ethnic Chinese in Belize

-The Chinese community in Belize consists of descendants of Han Chinese immigrants who were brought to British Honduras as indentured labourers as well as recent immigrants from Mainland China and Taiwan.
+The Chinese community in Belize consists of descendants of Han Chinese immigrants who were brought to British Honduras as indentured labourers as well as recent immigrants from mainland China and Taiwan.

 History

 Early history

 The importation of Chinese workers to British Honduras was a response to economic shifts in the mid-19th century.
 As logwood and mahogany production declined, sugarcane plantations became of increasing importance.
 Recruitment of workers from China was facilitated by the colonial governor John Gardiner Austin, who had previously served as a labour broker in Xiamen, Fujian on China's southeast coast.
 474 Chinese workers thus arrived in British Honduras in 1865.
 They were sent to the north of the colony, but were reassigned to central and southern areas beginning in 1866 due to the large numbers of deaths and abscondments.
 By 1869, only 211 remained accounted for; 108 had died, while another 155 had sought refuge with the native peoples at Chan Santa Cruz.
 Many of the deaths were due to suicide in response to horrifying working conditions.

 More Chinese laborers migrated to Belize in the early 20th century.
 The second largest batch came just before the outbreak of World War II, when they traveled to the United States from where they gradually trickled southward by land to Mexico and Central America.

-The Chinese were originally brought to Belize as Indentured Servants as Slaves.
+The Chinese were originally brought to Belize as indentured servants and/or slaves.